cwang1221/cwang1221.github.io/home.md

 These can serve as proof of my hard/soft skills.

 ## Available Working Hours
-For remote jobs, my working hours could be any 8 hours between 6PM - 12AM ET.
+For remote jobs, my working hours could be any 8 hours between 6 PM - 12 AM ET.